soh335/test-mysqld-docker/README.md

 # test-mysqld-docker

-testing with docker mysqld for golang.
+Testing with docker mysqld for golang.
+Support inside and outside of docker container.

 ## DOWNLOAD